 Additional metrics used by PGE (PGE 2004) and selected for inclusion in this study consistently suggested generally similar conditions among reaches and did not indicate longitudinal trends in most attributes examined (Table 6 and Figure 8).
-However, as was the case with in 2015, the PGE metrics total richness and EPT richness exhibited potential trends, but these were subtle.
-Total richness once again exhibited some variation among sites, ranging from 36 taxa at CLKRM0.5 to 51 taxa at CLKRM20 in 2018.
-Similarly, EPT richness increased from 9.5 taxa at CLKRM0.5 to 22 at CLKRM20.
-Among the other PGE study metrics, the Community Tolerance Index (CTI; Table 3) was similar among sites, ranging only from 6.1 to 6.7 on a scale of 0 to 10, a range similar to that exhibited between 2013 and 2015 (Table 6 and Figure 8).
+However, as was the case with in 2015 and 2018, the 2019 PGE metrics total richness and EPT richness exhibited apparent upstream-downstream trends.
+Total richness once again exhibited some variation among sites, ranging from 37.5 taxa at CLKRM0.5 to 51 taxa at CLKRM13.5 in 2019.
+Similarly, EPT richness increased from 14.5 taxa at CLKRM0.5 to 21.5 at CLKRM13.5 and CLKRM20 (and 23 at CLKRM11).
+Among the other PGE study metrics, the Community Tolerance Index (CTI; Table 3) was similar among sites, ranging only from 6.2 to 6.7 on a scale of 0 to 10, a range similar to that exhibited between 2013 and 2018 (Table 6 and Figure 8).
 Tolerant taxa richness and percent tolerant organisms were once again variable among sites (Figure 8).

-Collector-gatherer and collector-filterer organisms (Table 3) once again dominated benthic communities across all sites in 2018 (Figure 9).
-As in previous year, both metrics exhibited moderate variation among sites, suggesting that these metrics may not be as suitable as some others for detecting changes in benthic community conditions in the river.
+Collector-gatherer and collector-filterer organisms (Table 3) once again dominated benthic communities across all sites in 2019 (Figure 9).
+As in previous years, both metrics exhibited moderate variation among sites, suggesting that these metrics are not as suitable as select others for detecting changes in benthic community conditions in the river.

-2013-2018 PGE metric results were generally similar to those measured in 1999 and 2000 at the four sites where older data were available.
-Collectively, the 2013-2018 suggest that community richness is higher at these sites than in 1999/2000 (Table 7; Figure 10).
+2013-2019 PGE metric results were generally similar to those measured in 1999 and 2000 at the four sites where older data were available.
+Collectively, the 2013-2019 suggest that community richness is higher at these sites than in 1999/2000 (Table 7; Figure 10).
 However, with only one year of prior data and the results derived from single (not replicated) samples, inter-annual variability and sampling error are potentially responsible for these apparent differences.

 Table 5.
-Means and standard deviations of OR DEQ community metrics and total multi-metric scores calculated from duplicate macroinvertebrate samples collected from five sites along the lower Clackamas River, Oregon, in fall 2013, 2014, 2015, and 2018.
+Means and standard deviations of OR DEQ community metrics and total multi-metric scores calculated from duplicate macroinvertebrate samples collected from five sites along the lower Clackamas River, Oregon, in fall 2013, 2014, 2015, 2018, and 2019.
 Metrics source: Oregon DEQ.
 Multimetric scores from the 2003 Metro study are included in the last row of the table for comparative purposes.